tammet/gkc/README.md

 in the top folder.
 This script copies one header file, calls gcc once and does nothing else.
 The result is the binary `gkc` in the top folder.
+We have tested compilation with gcc 5.4 and clang 3.8 under Ubuntu 16_04.

 To compile the Windows binary yourself, use the